Seeed-Studio/wiki-documents/docs/reTerminal-build-UI-using-Flutter.md

 ### Install Development Tools on Host PC

 Next we need to prepare our host PC for development.
-Here we will install **Flutter SDK** which contains necessary packages for Flutter development, **Microsoft Visual Studio code** for code editing and **Android Emulator** to run and test the codes.
+Here we will install **Flutter SDK** which contains necessary packages for Flutter development, **Android Studio** for code editing and **Android Emulator** to run and test the codes.

 - **Step 1.** Download and install [Flutter SDK](https://flutter.dev/docs/get-started/install) according to your operating system